-Having recently undergone a thorough revamp, the Sofitel Hotel in Viaduct Harbour should be high on any staycation list.
-Particularly now that it boasts an opulent new spa, which just happens to be the exclusive stockist of cult French skincare brand Biologique Recherche.
-In the Sofitel’s Opera Suite, floor-to-ceiling windows offer spectacular city views that allow guests to feel as involved in the action as they are away from it all.
+With its luxurious touches and prime location, the Sofitel Hotel in Viaduct Harbour should be high on any staycation list.
+Particularly with its opulent spa, which just happens to stock cult French skincare brand Biologique Recherche and promises indulgent facials, massages and body treatments guaranteed to rejuvinate.
+If you’re seeking pure indulgence, book the Sofitel’s Opera Suite, where floor-to-ceiling windows offer spectacular city views that allow guests to feel as involved in the action as they are away from it all.
 Here, contemporary design is entwined with delightful touches of luxury and considered objets d’art that deliver a modern, Parisian vibe.
 With a lounge and dining space separate to the bedroom as well as an oversized bathroom equipped with Hermès amenities, this suite makes for an escape like no other.

 Retreat to this cosy corner of Grey Lynn at beautifully-finished, boutique accommodation, The Convent.
 Once a community for nuns (hence the name), this petite hotel packs a punch on the design front, and its Superior Suite is the perfect place to spend a quiet night or two.
 Ornate ceilings meet arched windows in a space that feels at once luxurious and charmingly eccentric.
 With a plush king bed, a private balcony, a separate lounge area and all the expected trimmings one might expect from a hotel stay, but with a distinctly curated twist, The Convent feels like a home away from home.
 Any stay here should be accompanied by a dinner at The Convent’s lauded (and extremely popular) restaurant, Ada.

 Few places make the outside world drift away as swiftly as a QT Hotel.
-The renowned chain, best known for its intriguing, modern fit-outs and undeniably ‘cool’ take on hotel luxury, has recently opened a brand new outpost in Viaduct Harbour, and it’s proving the ideal staycation spot.
-In QT’s impressive Viaduct Balcony Suite, guests can expect harbour views from a private balcony, a spacious, carefully-considered floorplan, warm, textural touches, a super luxurious Super King bed and a generous bathroom with a rainfall shower and standalone bath.
+The renowned chain, best known for its intriguing, modern fit-outs and undeniably ‘cool’ take on hotel luxury, opened an outpost in Viaduct Harbour in 2020, and has proved the ideal staycation spot.
+In QT’s impressive Premier Harbour Suite, guests can expect expansive harbour views, a spacious, carefully-considered floorplan, warm, textural touches, a super luxurious Super King bed, a generous bathroom with a rainfall shower and standalone bath, and, best of all, your very own in-room bar.
 Oh, and QT is also home to acclaimed chef Sean Connolly’s new venture Esther, as well as only a short walk to all the bars and restaurants Viaduct Harbour has to offer.